 Medications prescribed for erectile dysfunction (Viagra, Levitra, Cialis) are sometimes beneficial for patients in the early stages of Peyronie's disease.
 There is some evidence that pentoxifylline, a medication used to treat other conditions, may also have a role in the treatment of Peyronie's but so far the evidence is limited.

 Although there is no substantial evidence for their use, we find many patients are initially treated elsewhere with vitamin E, colchicine, POTABA, tamoxifen, and other drugs that may have significant side effects and offer little to no benefit.

 Doctors sometimes treat Peyronie's disease by injecting drugs directly into the plaque.
 This approach is not a cure but can lessen the deformity and pain, especially in the early phase of the disease.
 Columbia Urology's Dr. Stahl has extensive experience in verapamil injection and co-authored one of the largest studies on this treatment.
 New agents such as collagenase may soon become available for injection therapy.

 Stretching devices, analogous to braces for straightening the teeth, are a relatively new approach to correcting penile curvature.
 Stretching devices do not cure the condition but can improve the curvature, and are sometimes used along with medical or surgical therapy.

 For some men sexual function is best restored through surgery.
-Doctors at Columbia Urology at NYP perform three outpatient surgeries for Peyronie's disease:
+Doctors at Columbia Urology at NewYork-Presbyterian perform three outpatient surgeries for Peyronie's disease:

-Some patients benefit most from implant surgery (a penile prosthesis), especially patients who have both deformity/curvature and significant erectile dysfunction.
+- Implant surgery (a penile prosthesis) is especially patients who have both deformity/curvature and significant erectile dysfunction.
 A penile implant corrects both problems and is an excellent option for the appropriate patient.